 - Cap: A max price per share they pay, in this model the cap is $8m which is not used

 Most notes these days, with smart angels, always have a cap, though some hot deals can get away without a cap.
-Where there is a cap, there is the potential for the Angels to get a large multiple liquidation preference where the pre-money valuation is a big multiple of the cap.
-The same thing applies to the discount, but where there is a big valuation increase, it’s far smaller than the effect of the cap (Use the model and type in the pre money to $50m.
+Where there is a cap, there is the potential for the Angels to get a large multiple liquidation preferences where the pre-money valuation is a big multiple of the cap.
+The same thing applies to the discount, but where there is a big valuation increase, it’s far smaller than the effect of the cap (Use the model and type in the pre-money to $50m.
 The cap is 5x the value of the discount.)
 This is not good for founders and may also annoy your series-A investors as it can impact future round of financing.

 A ‘phantom liquidation preference’ or ‘liquidation overhang’ is when your Angels get a liquidation preference greater than that your S-A investors negotiate (which is typically one times).
-In our model it is an additional 0.43x.
+In our model, it is an additional 0.43x.
 The other thing to note, is the CNs also get 0.43x more shares which they can vote with.

 Let’s go through the ‘Convertible note liquidation preference overhang’ section in the model.

 - The first tells you if there is an overhang or not.
 There is pretty much always an overhang.

 - The second part tells you how large it is.
 In this case it is 0.43x.
 It’s important to understand it’s 0.43x over the principal.
 In your calculation, you need to deduct the principal, so it is not 1.43x.
 This is meant to show the additional preference over the base preference.
 In the assumptions section there is a toggle for the multiple the S-A investors have.
 So if the S-A negotiate for a 2x multiple, the CNs get an overhang of 0.86x!